ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/upgrade/docker/upgrade_preparing.md

-Here is the list of commands, that can be used to quickly upgrade SoBeam Edge on Docker (Linux or MacOS).
+Here is the list of commands, that can be used to quickly upgrade ThingsBoard Edge on Docker (Linux or MacOS).

-#### Prepare for upgrading SoBeam Edge
+#### Prepare for upgrading ThingsBoard Edge
 Set the terminal in the directory which contains the `docker-compose.yml` file and execute the following command to stop and remove currently running TB Edge container: